Wednesday, July 5th – Sunday, July 23rd

 - At the end of the workshop, participants will receive a certificate indicating their successful completion of the GRSF Shakespeare for Young Actors training program.

-- Program fees include tickets to the three main stage productions, Romeo and Juliet, Much Ado About Nothing and The Glass Menagerie, as well as other GRSF events.
+- Program fees include tickets to the main stage productions, The Comedy of Errors, Richard III, Shipwrecked, and An Iliad, as well as other GRSF events.

 - Students will provide their own lunch; refrigeration is available.

-- Housing is not provided, but arrangements with a host family may be available.
-Please inquire at firstname.lastname@example.org with questions or requests.
+- Housing is not provided.
+Please inquire at email@example.com with questions or requests.

-- Parents must provide transportation to and from the program.
+- Guardians must provide transportation to and from the program.

 Tarah Flanagan is a NY based actor and acting teacher.
 She has performed in more than 50 productions across the country, and has been a company member of the Great River Shakespeare Festival since 2007.
 She has been involved with SYA since it’s inception; ﬁrst as a Guest Instructor, then as Movement Teacher and Assistant Director under Andrew Carlson’s leadership.
 For the past three seasons Tarah has served as Lead Instructor and Director (As You Like It, Romeo & Juliet, The Tempest).
 As a GRSF company member, she has worked as an Artist in Residence for the Shakespeare in the Schools program, and has lectured for the Road Scholars and for the Shakespeare Symposium.
 She has taught Acting and Movement at the Conservatory of Theatre Arts at Webster University, Georgia State University Summer Shakespeare Intensive, and directed Apprentice Solo Mio projects at Actor’s Theatre of Louisville.
 Tarah received her training from PCPA Theatrefest, Webster University (BFA) and The Alabama Shakespeare Festival (MFA).